zylo/chance/README.md

 ```

-*PS: All Zylo projects are based off of Monopoly ecosystem.*
+*PS: All Zylo projects are named based on the board game Monopoly.*